-England after the Norman Conquest of 1066.
+The name Foell is part of the ancient legacy of the early Norman inhabitants that arrived in England after the Norman Conquest of 1066.
 Foell was a Norman name used for a free-spirited or eccentric person.
 Further research showed the name was derived from the Latin word follis which formerly referred to anything filled with air, but which later took on metaphorical connotations of empty-headedness and vanity.
-CITATION[CLOSE]

 Early Origins of the Foell family

 The surname Foell was first found in Northamptonshire where they held a family seat from early times, and granted the lands by William the Conqueror for their assistance at the Battle of Hastings in 1066 A.D.
 The family originated in Cotentin in western Normandy, and Sampson Foliot was the Seigneur, or Lord, of Montfarville, near Cherbourg.